 Precautions for Operating Fiber Laser Cutting Machine

 Fire safety is another critical component of operational risk management.
 Every cutting zone should be equipped with fire extinguishing equipment—such as CO₂ or dry powder extinguishers—and these should be maintained regularly.
-Fire-resistant construction materials should be used in the workspace, and, where necessary, fireproof partitions should be installed.
-Employees should receive training in fire safety procedures and participate in regular fire drills to ensure familiarity with emergency evacuation and firefighting protocols.

 To guarantee consistent machine performance and operator safety, regular maintenance is mandatory.
 All components—such as the laser source, cooling unit, optics, and mechanical parts—must be serviced according to the manufacturer’s guidelines.
 A maintenance logbook should be maintained to track inspections and repairs.
 Establishing daily and periodic checklists ensures that safety-critical systems are always functional and reduces the risk of unexpected breakdowns.